 Jonathon Kusa, PE, LEED AP

-In his off time, Jonathon can be found fishing, hiking, rowing, and spending time with his wife and their son.
+In his time off, Jonathon can be found fishing, hiking, rowing, and spending time with his wife and their son.
 An avid traveler, Jonathon has worked and traveled all around the world.
-Most recent was a trip to India; next on the list?
-“Central or South America!”

 “My leadership goal is to build a team environment that encourages our staff and clients to leverage and expand their talents to deliver high-quality projects.”